 Serial ATA features such as Native Command Queuing and hot plug.
+(Default)

-OnChip SATA Port4/5 Type (SATA3 4/SATA3 5 connectors)
+OnChip SATA Port4-7 Type (SATA3 4~SATA3 6 and eSATA connectors)

 This option is configurable only when OnChip SATA Type is set to RAID or AHCI.
-Configures the operating mode of the integrated SATA3 4~SATA3 5 connectors.
+Configures the operating mode of the integrated SATA3 4~SATA3 6 and eSATA connectors.

-▶ As SATA Type The mode depends on the OnChip SATA Type settings.
+→ As SATA Type The mode depends on the OnChip SATA Type settings.
+(Default)